-A Student Guide to your intended programme will be distributed to all students at the pre-registration meeting for your programme.
-The Guide provides full information on the academic content of the course, its structure, delivery, progression/award/ reassessment criteria and administrative arrangements.
+As stated in Section 5 above, the subject section Student Guides provide full information on the academic content of the various programmes, their structure, delivery, progression/award/reassessment criteria and the administrative arrangements as applied in each section.

 The University operates the Heriot-Watt Assessment and Progression System (HAPS) which specifies minimum progression requirements.
 Schools have the option to apply progression requirements above the minimum University requirement, which are approved by the Studies Committees.
 Students should refer to the programme specific information on progression requirements.
 This information is detailed in the individual Programme Handbooks.